rikulo/rikulo-docs/ui/Getting_Started/Building_Native_Mobile_Application.md

 ###Enable Device Accessibility

 Calling global method [enableDeviceAccess()](gap:device) in the `main` method to enable and initialize the device accessibility.
 This method returns a `Future<Device>` object.
 After the device is enabled and ready, the function in the Future's then() method will be called with the enabled device as the function argument.
-If failed to enable the device or timeout, the onException function in Future's handleException() method will be called with the thrown exception object.
+If failed to enable the device or timeout, the onException function in Future's `catchError()` method will be called with the thrown exception object.

 ###Access the Device Resource